YairKorn/MAPS/README.md

 ## Installation instructions
-Installation instruction from PSeq repository
+Installation instruction from MAPS repository

 Follow the first 2 steps from [PyMARL](https://github.com/oxwhirl/pymarl) :
 1. Build the Dockerfile using